 Table 25.
-Impact Thresholds for Soundscape Negligible : Human-caused or project specific sounds do not compete with ambient sounds.
-Where noise is audible, it is for a short duration, with significantly lengthy periods of time that are noise-free. man-caused or project sounds are detectable above ambient sounds; however, there are priods of time that are noise-free.
-Human-caused or project sounds compete with ambient sounds.
-The noise generated is however, there are short periods of time that are noise-free. sounds in th man-caused sounds dominate the soundscape and replace natural sounds.
-Natural ne project area are commonly impacted by noise from management or recreational r most of the day without periods of time that are noise free.
-Duration: Long-term: Takes more than one year to recover.
-Short-term: Recovers within one year.
+Impact Thresholds for Soundscape

+Negligible: Human-caused or project specific sounds do not compete with ambient sounds.
+Where noise is audible, it is for a short duration, with significantly lengthy periods of time that are noise-free.

+Minor: Human-caused or project sounds are detectable above ambient sounds; however, there are frequent periods of time that are noise-free.

+Moderate: Human-caused or project sounds compete with ambient sounds.
+The noise generated is perceptible; however, there are short periods of time that are noise-free.

+Major: Human-caused sounds dominate the soundscape and replace natural sounds.
+Natural sounds in the project area are commonly impacted by noise from management or recreational activities for most of the day without periods of time that are noise free.